Vegan Masala Recipe

 - 1

-Soak chickpeas overnight, then pressure cook until soft and tender, about 20 minutes.
+Soak 1 tin chickpeas, drained and rinsed overnight, then pressure cook until soft and tender, about 20 minutes.

 - 2

-Blend onion, garlic, ginger, and green chillies into a paste.
+Blend 1 large onion, finely chopped, garlic, ginger, and green chillies into a paste.

 - 3

-Heat oil in a pan and sauté the onion paste until lightly golden and fragrant.
+Heat 2 tbsp oil in a pan and sauté the onion paste until lightly golden and fragrant.

 - 4

-Add the chopped tomatoes and cook until the oil separates from the mixture.
+Add the chopped 1 medium tomato, chopped and cook until the oil separates from the mixture.

 - 5